Rockport Brush Removal Services

 Storm Debris Management & Emergency Response Coordination with Rockport

 Severe weather events in Rockport, such as Nor’easters, hurricanes, and ice storms, require coordinated emergency debris management.
-The DPW announces emergency collection schedules and may open temporary drop-off sites.
-Residents must separate organic brush from construction debris and place items curbside without blocking streets.
-Priority is given to emergency routes and major thoroughfares.
+The DPW announces emergency collection schedules and may establish temporary drop-off sites.
+Residents must separate organic brush from construction debris and place materials curbside without blocking streets or sidewalks.
+Priority is given to clearing emergency routes and major thoroughfares.
 For major disasters, FEMA documentation and temporary debris storage may be required.
-Public safety is ensured through traffic control and coordination with utility companies for power line clearance.
-For emergency updates, contact:
+Public safety is ensured through traffic control, barricades, and coordination with utility companies for power line clearance.
+For emergency procedures and updates, contact:

 Rockport Police Department